go.to/

 New Year's Eve's show

-The last performance in 1982 was in the New Year's show "Silvestr 1982".
+The last TV performance in 1982 was in the New Year's show "Silvestr 1982".
 Helena performed a medley of her 10 greatest hits.
 The medley was called "Rytmus" and it was officially released on Helena's CD "Platinova Helena" in November 2002.

 1983